 After the fulfilment of the efficiency measures and the signing of the "Takeover Certificate" the ESCo remains the legal and economic owner of the investment and supplies the service of (e.g.) energy consumption reduction to the client.
-It can also use the assets as securities for the forfaiting financing.
+It can also use the assets as securities for the Forfaiting financing.

 There is also the option that the client becomes the legal and economic owner of the investment after the completion of the installation.
-This relatively similar option to credit financing is not described in more details herein, but an example of
+This option is relatively similar to the credit financing and therefore it is not described more detailed herein.